 - Who am I writing for?
 Myself, my audience or search engines.
 Balance is key.

 - Which generates the most traffic?
-Which generates the best traffic?
-Which generates revisits?
+Which produces the best traffic?
+Which produces revisits?

 - Which is most conducive to advertising and making money?